 In the time since its announcement, the game’s Pokémon roster has grown, its gameplay has improved, and its visuals have received some TLC.
-Now, it’s time for a regional beta test in Canada for select Android users.
-If you’re interested, you can register for a chance to take part in next month’s test over on Google Play.
+A regional beta test is now live in Canada for select Android users, and – unsurprisingly – some gameplay footage has already surfaced online.
+You can take a look at Greninja in all his glory below.

-It is a MOBA, so you can also clobber the other side to stop them from completing their goal or destroy their stations to prevent them from healing and, in turn, make achieving their goals harder.
+It’s a MOBA, so you can also clobber the other side to stop them from completing their goals or destroy their stations to prevent them from healing and, in turn, make achieving their aims harder.

 That’s your lot for now, but we’ll keep sharing more details as we get them.
-In the meantime, though, the New Pokémon Snap release date is just around the corner, so worry not if you don’t happen to get into the Unite beta – there’s still plenty of Pokémon goodness on the horizon.
+In the meantime, though, the New Pokémon Snap release date is just around the corner, so worry not if you didn’t get an invite to the Unite beta – there’s still plenty of Pokémon goodness on the horizon.